nats-io/nats-spark-connector/partitioned/README.md

 # NATS-SPARK CONNECTOR

 ## Overview
-This flavor of Nats-Spark connector maps JetStream partitions to a Spark micro-batch streaming job.
+This flavor of NATS-Spark connector maps JetStream partitions to a Spark micro-batch streaming job.

-On the Nats side, JetStream partitions should consist of a string prefix followed by an appended hyphen and a partition number starting from zero (0).
+On the NATS side, JetStream partitions should consist of a string prefix followed by an appended hyphen and a partition number starting from zero (0).
 For example, if "JSPartition" is chosen as the string prefix, and three (3) partitions are desired, then partitions should be named "JSPartition-0", "JSPartition-1", and